nicholaishaw/leaflet-challenge/README.md

 ## Earthquake Visualization
 My first task was to visualize an earthquake dataset.
 To do so, I located the data source, used the D3 library to import the data, and created the map using javascript:

 **Data Source.** The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
-I visited the USGS GeoJSON Feed [https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php] page and choose a dataset to visualize.
+I visited the [USGS GeoJSON Feed] "https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php" page and choose a dataset to visualize.
 The following image is an example screenshot of what appears when you visit this link:

 ![image](https://github.com/nicholaishaw/leaflet-challenge/assets/135463220/2cb002a4-4f97-4e2a-8e70-e20eb0e4f770)